quezlatch/react-component-library-with-storybook/README.md

 - I just really like tailwind...
 - see **sample** for how config is inherited
 - preset has content configured to scan `ui-lib` for usage
+- added classRegex to settings for tailwind variants

 ### Rollup